skyhoshi/Eamon-CS/README.md

 #### License

-Eamon CS is free software released under the GNU General Public License.
-See COPYING under DOCUMENT LINKS on the Eamon CS website for more details.
+Eamon CS is free software released under the MIT License.
+See LICENSE under DOCUMENT LINKS on the Eamon CS website for more details.